PilgrimMemoirs/hiking-blog/content/posts/travel/2021/canyonlands_national_park/index.md

 ---
-title: Grand Tetons National Park
+title: Canyonlands National Park Scenic Drive
-date: 2021-06-26
+date: 2021-08-12
-published: true
+published: false
 cover: ./cover.jpg
 category: Travel
-description: My summer of National Parks kicked off at Grand Tetons, where I spent a couple days driving around, admiring the views of the iconic mountains while scouting out prime spots for watching wildlife.
+description: My final day in Utah was spent on the Canyonland's scenic drive.
+I was able to fit in a quick hike up to Mesa Arch, which is one of the best and most iconic views of the park.
-tags: ["National Park", "Wyoming", "Road Trip", "Travel", "Mountains", "Sunset", "Wildlife", "Summer"]
+tags: ["Utah", "Road Trip", "Travel", "Red Sandstone", "National Park", "Summer"]
 ---

 ## RECAP VIDEO